eyza-cod2/zpam3/README.md

 <p>

 **Changes:**
-- Added `comp_na` PAM mode ruleset for the North American region.
+- New PAM mode ruleset for the North American region - comp_na
+- Shotgun - new consistent pellet spread using predefined pattern of pellets with random rotation + removed hits in close range 0-250
+- Smoke - added new rendering for smoke grenades and possibility to choose between original thin smoke, thick smoke and new consistent smoke.
-- `scr_hitbox_neck_kills 0/1` - CVAR that will convert all neck shots to head shots.
+- Neck hitbox fix - when enabled, it will convert all neck shots to head shots and adjust damage for them.
+- Buffed BAR and Bren LMG - when enabled, they will have faster reload and fire rate.
+- Breakout TLS - added possibility to switch between British and American on the allied faction
+- New map Trainstation BHG
+- MG damage fixed - previously the damage of MG was wrongly calculated according to the weapon you were holding, now it will be calculated correctly; head+neck = 50hp; other parts = 35hp
+- MG tearing fixed when following player that holds MG turret
+- Improvement of hand hitbox fix by slightly increasing the size of box
+- Fixed reseting of sv_cracked, added info about cracked server into server info menu
+- Added new commands to RCON menu settings:
 	- `scr_smoke_type 0/1/2` - CVAR that will change the smoke bloom type.
 0 being thin original smoke.
 1 being the smoke fix (thick smoke).
 2 being a new consistent smoke modeled after thick smoke.
+	- `g_shotgun_spread_fix 0/1` - CVAR that will enable the shotgun consistent pellet spread.
+	- `scr_hitbox_neck_kills 0/1` - CVAR that will convert all neck shots to head shots.
 	- `scr_bar_buffed 0/1` - CVAR that enables the buffed BAR.
 Bar has faster reload and fire rate.
-- `scr_bren_buffed 0/1` - CVAR thaat enables the buffed Bren LMG.
+	- `scr_bren_buffed 0/1` - CVAR that enables the buffed Bren LMG.
 Bren LMG has faster reload.
 	- `scr_breakout_british 0/1` - CVAR that toggles between British and American on the allied faction of Breakout_TLS.
-- Added `mp_trainstation_bhg` to RCON menu and map pack.

 </p>
 </details>

 <details><summary>zPAM 4.05 changes (click to open)</summary>
 <p>